-5.17.2 For this test the liferaft should be inverted so as to simulate inverted inflation.

-- .1 the inflatable liferaft should be loaded with its heaviest equipment pack.
-All of the entrances, ports, and other openings in the liferaft canopy should be open in order to allow the infiltration of water into the canopy when capsized; - .2 the canopy of the liferaft should then be completely filled with water, if necessary by partially collapsing the canopy support.
-If the inflatable liferaft does not self-right, it should be allowed to remain in an inverted position for at least 10 min before righting is attempted; - .3 the righting test should be carried out by the same team of persons required for the boarding test similarly clothed and wearing lifejackets and after completing the swim required in 5.8.
+- 5.17.2 This test is not required for a canopied reversible liferaft.
+For this test the liferaft should be inverted so as to simulate inverted inflation. - .1 The inflatable liferaft should be loaded with its heaviest equipment pack.
+All of the entrances, ports, and other openings in the liferaft canopy should be open in order to allow the infiltration of water into the canopy when capsized; - .2 the canopy of the liferaft should then be completely filled with water.
+Except for an automatically self-righting liferaft, this may be accomplished, if necessary by partially collapsing the canopy support, or alternatively the uninflated liferaft should be flaked out onto the surface of the water upside down and inflation initiated.
+An automatically self-righting liferaft should self-right in this condition, and should become boardable in the upright position within 1 min after the start of the test.
+If the inflatable liferaft, other than an automatically self-righting liferaft, does not self-right, it should be allowed to remain in an inverted position for at least 10 min before righting is attempted; - .3 the righting test should be carried out by the same team of persons required for the boarding test similarly clothed and wearing lifejackets and after completing the swim required in 5.8.
 At least one of the persons righting the inflatable liferaft should weigh less than 75 kg.
 Each person should attempt to right the liferaft unaided.
 The water should be of sufficient depth to give no external assistance to the swimmers when mounting the inverted liferaft; - .4 the righting arrangements will be considered satisfactory if each person rights the liferaft unaided.
 There should be no damage to the structure of the inflatable liferaft, and the equipment pack should remain secured in its place.